-In 2006, Dr. Cantarel received a PhD in Biochemistry in the Structural and Computational Biology, Biophysics program from the University of Virginia.
-She spent one years as a postdoctoral fellow in the Department of Human Genetics at the University of Utah, where she was part of the team that developed MAKER, a eukaryotic genome annotation package.
+In 2006, Dr. Cantarel received a Ph.D. in Biochemistry in the Structural and Computational Biology, Biophysics program from the University of Virginia.
+She spent one year as a postdoctoral fellow in the Department of Human Genetics at the University of Utah, where she was part of the team that developed MAKER, a eukaryotic genome annotation package.
 Then she spent two years as a postdoctoral fellow at the CNRS in Marseille, France.
-While in France, she began to work in an emerging field of metagenomics while developing new tools for carbohydrate active enzyme gene classification.
+While in France, she began to work in an emerging field of metagenomics while developing new tools for carbohydrate-active enzyme gene classification.

-Finally in November 2015, Dr Cantarel joined the new Bioinformatics Core Facility (BICF) at UTSW.
-In the BICF, she is interested in (i) developing the tools to make data analysis easier for researchers; (ii) coordinating classes to train students and post-doc in sequence analysis; and (iii) participate in large-scale sequence analysis projects.
-Dr Cantarel is a key member of the Program for Human Genomics team involving researchers in pathology, immunology and bioinformatics.
+Finally, in November 2015, Dr. Cantarel joined UTSW.
+She is interested in (i) developing the tools to make data analysis easier for researchers, (ii) coordinating classes to train students and post-doc in sequence analysis, and (iii) participate in large-scale sequence analysis projects.
+Dr. Cantarel is a key member of the Program for Human Genomics team involving researchers in pathology, immunology, and bioinformatics.
 The goal of this group is to develop next-generation sequence assays for use in the clinic.
-The NGS assays in develop include: tumor mutation profiling using a 1385 Gene Panel, Whole Exome for patients and HLA-testing.
-Because of the prospect of "big data", Dr Cantarel is interesting in: (i) improvement of variation detection methods and (ii) identification of novel biomarkers in cancer and rare disease.
+The NGS assays in developing include: tumor mutation profiling using a 1385 Gene Panel, Whole Exome for patients and HLA-testing.
+Because of the prospect of "big data", Dr. Cantarel is interesting in (i) improvement of variation detection methods and (ii) identification of novel biomarkers in cancer and rare disease.

 - Graduate School

 - University of Virginia Main Ca (2006), Biology

 - Cancer Genomics

 - Eukaryotic Genomics